levy729/family-recipe-book/tasks/future-tasks.md

 - **Development Workflow**: When CI issues are resolved

 These tasks can be completed in any order and are independent of current development work.

+## Future Task: Remove all 'any' type warnings in recipe-builder

+**Goal:**

+- Refactor all code in the recipe-builder project to eliminate usage of `any` types, replacing them with proper, specific TypeScript types.

+**Files to update:**

+- `recipe-builder/components/recipe-form.tsx`
+- `recipe-builder/lib/recipe-parser.ts`
+- `recipe-builder/types/recipe.ts`

+**Acceptance Criteria:**

+- No `@typescript-eslint/no-explicit-any` warnings remain in the codebase.
+- All types are explicit and as strict as possible.
+- All tests and builds pass after refactor.

+**Notes:**

+- This will improve type safety and maintainability.
+- Coordinate with linting rules to ensure compliance.